top of page

 The verb 'revolt' has a rich etymology rooted in Latin and Old French.
 It originates from the Latin word 'revolutus,' which is the past participle of 'revolvere,' formed by 're-' (back) and 'volvere' (to roll or turn).
 Initially, 'revolt' meant to turn or roll back.
 Over time, during its transition to Old French, it acquired the figurative sense of turning away or rebelling against authority or established order.
 This evolution in meaning reflects the core concept of 'revolt' – a turning away from the established norm or authority, resisting or rebelling against it.
 Thus, the etymology of 'revolt' underscores its historical association with resistance and rebellion against governing authorities, systems, or established orders.

-Find the meaning of revolt:
+Quiz: Find the meaning of the verb revolt:

 Try Again!